forwardemail/forwardemail.net/app/views/faq/index.md

 ### Can people unregister or register my email forwarding without my permission

 We use MX and <strong class="notranslate">TXT</strong> record verification, therefore if you add this service's respective MX and <strong class="notranslate">TXT</strong> records, then you're registered.
 If you remove them, then you're unregistered.
 You have ownership of your domain and DNS management, so if someone has access to that then that's a problem.

+### How do I increase my storage or outbound SMTP sending limit

+Go to <a href="/my-account/billing" target="_blank" rel="noopener noreferrer">My Account &rarr; Billing</a> and scroll to the **Add-ons** section, which has two request forms:

+* **Storage Upgrade** &mdash; choose an amount to add (+10, +20, +30, +40, or +50 GB), or select "Other" to request a custom amount.
+* **Outbound SMTP Limit Upgrade** &mdash; choose an amount to add (+1000, +2000, or +3000 emails daily), or select "Other" to request a custom amount.

+Submitting either form sends your request to our team for review &mdash; it does not charge you immediately.
+Once approved, we'll email you a secure payment link to complete the upgrade.
+You can have one pending request per type (storage or SMTP) at a time; submitting again within 3 days of a prior request for the same type isn't allowed until that window passes.

 ### How is it free